School of Music

 Assistant Professor, Trombone/Euphonium

-Office Address: Coulter 153
+Office: Coulter 153

-Performance Diploma, CCPA Music Conservatory, Roosevelt University, 2010
+Performance Diploma, CCPA Music Conservatory

-Bachelors of Music, Gheorge Dima Music Academy, Romania, 2005
+B.M., Gheorge Dima Music Academy, Romania

-Prior to joining the faculty at WCU, Mr. Szabo received the prestigious Iowa Performance Fellowship Award at The University of Iowa School of Music where he was a Teaching Assistant while completing his Doctor of Musical Arts degree in Trombone Performance and Pedagogy.
-In the spring semester of 2012, Mr. Szabo was a Trombone Lecturer at Western Illinois University.
-He has also been a guest lecturer at Illinois State University, Illinois Wesleyan University, Eastern Illinois University, and The Liszt Ferenc Music Academy in Budapest, Hungary where he presented master classes and performed recitals.
-Zsolt Szabo is an Edwards Artist/Clinician and performs exclusively on Edwards trombones.
+Prior to joining the faculty at WCU, Szabo received the prestigious Iowa Performance Fellowship Award at The University of Iowa School of Music where he was a Teaching Fellow while completing his Doctor of Musical Arts degree in Trombone Performance and Pedagogy.
+In the spring semester of 2012, Szabo was a Trombone Lecturer at Western Illinois University.
+He has also been a guest lecturer at University of Georgia, Appalachian State University, Illinois State University, Illinois Wesleyan University, Eastern Illinois University, and “Liszt Ferenc” Music Academy in Budapest, Hungary where he presented master classes and performed recitals.

 Szabo received a DMA from The University of Iowa, a Performance Diploma from Roosevelt University Music Conservatory as a student of Jay Friedman, a Master of Music Degree from Western Illinois University, and a Bachelor of Music Degree from “Gheorge Dima” Music Academy.